At least eight people were shot across Chicago since Christmas Eve.

-In the most recent fatal shooting, a 17-year-old was shot and killed Sunday afternoon on the Near West Side.
+In the most recent fatal shooting, a man was killed and another was wounded Wednesday afternoon in the South Shore neighborhood on the South Side.

 Nine people were shot throughout the city on Tuesday, including two teenagers who were waiting for a bus.

 At 4:49 p.m., a 19-year-old man was shot and killed in the Humboldt Park neighborhood.
 The man was shot several times in the 900 block of North Central Park Avenue, police said.